g-chauvel/zuul-jobs/roles/configure-mirrors/README.rst

    Ubuntu Bionic.

 .. zuul:rolevar:: enable_deb_src_repos
-   :default: True
+   :default: False

    Set this to True in order to enable deb-src entries in sources.list configs for apt.
-Note this option currently only works on Debian (not Ubuntu) installations and will be set to default to False in the near future.
+Note this option currently only works on Debian (not Ubuntu) installations.

 .. zuul:rolevar:: configure_mirrors_extra_repos
    :default: True